MGIC MI and the Fair Credit Reporting Act (FCRA)

 I did not give you permission to order a credit report about me, so how did you get my credit report?

-The rate that MGIC charges your lender for mortgage insurance is based on information provided to MGIC by your lender.
-Corrected information received before closing can affect the mortgage insurance premium; however, the insurance is effective when the loan is closed.
+The rate MGIC charges your lender for mortgage insurance is based on information provided to MGIC by your lender.
+Corrected information received before closing can affect the mortgage insurance premium.
+However, the insurance is effective when the loan is closed.
 Correcting erroneous information in your credit file is important and may improve the terms of credit and insurance offered to you in the future.
-For information on how to correct information in your credit file, see the CFPB's website.